Raise Awareness Program (RAP)

 - 2 meditations a day during the week

 - 2 sharing sessions per week, plus optional Men’s and Women’s sharings

-- 1-2 sessions a week, such as emotional work or creativity
+- 1-2 sessions a week, such as emotional work

 During the twice-weekly sharings, the program leaders will support and encourage you to overcome internal barriers that block you from living your truth and being totally alive.